bmuschko/gradle-kubernetes-plugin/README.md

 ```
 Much like the `config{}` closure the `response()` method is an attempt at providing a standard way across all tasks of accessing the returned Object from the internal `kubernetes-client` invocation.

-## Reactive-Streams
+### On `reactive-streams`

 [reactive-streams](https://github.com/reactive-streams/reactive-streams-jvm) support is an optional feature you can take advantage of and works for all tasks.
 We try to align with best practices but given that we are executing within a gradle context we break the expected API from time to time to keep the look and feel of our plugin.
 Each task generally behaves the same but if one doesn't please visit have a look at the task definition itself for any documentaiton or nuance surrounding its use.

 Documentation on how we implement this feature can be found in our [HERE](https://github.com/bmuschko/gradle-kubernetes-plugin/blob/master/src/main/groovy/com/bmuschko/gradle/kubernetes/plugin/tasks/AbstractReactiveStreamsTask.groovy).
 Examples to help you get started can be found [HERE]().

-### onError
+#### onError stream

 The `onError` closure is passed the exception that is thrown for YOU to handle.
-If you silently ignore we will not throw the exception behind the scenes.
+If you silently ignore we will not throw/re-throw the exception behind the scenes.
+Suppose you want to automate the creation of a `Namespace` but you don't want to fail if the namespace already exists.
+In this scenario you could do something like the below:
-The below example is a common use-case that arises when someone wants to remove a container whether it exists or not but does not want to fail hard.

 ```
-import com.bmuschko.gradle.kubernetes.plugin.tasks.namespaces.ListNamespaces
+import com.bmuschko.gradle.kubernetes.plugin.tasks.namespaces.CreateNamespace

-task listNamespaces(type: ListNamespaces) {
+task createNamespace(type: CreateNamespace) {
+    namespace { "namespace-that-possibly-exists" }
     onError { exception ->
-        if (exception.message.contains('something I care about'))
+        if (exception.message.contains('namespace already exists')) { // not an actual message just an example
+            // do nothing
+        } else {
-            throw exception
+            throw execption
         }
     }
+}
 ```

-### onNext
+#### onNext stream

 The `onNext` closure is passed the next iterative response upon execution or if the response contains a list then the next item in that list.
-For all other tasks we simply hand you back the object that is given to us by the execution.
-Thus, and much like the `onException` closure, all delegation is now in your control.
-Any properties/values expected to be set will not be done unless YOU do them.
+For all other tasks we simply hand back the object that is given to us by the execution.

-Iterative tasks are things like `ListNamespaces`.
+Iterative tasks are things like `ListNamespaces` or `ListPods`.
 These tasks have output which can be iterated over or return a list (e.g.` Collection` or `Object[]`) of some sort.

 Suppose we want to list out, or simply work with, each available namespace.
 We might do something like:
 ```